-Oscar De La Hoya Ánimo provides students and parents with a small school environment, personalized approach to learning, and rigorous curriculum.
-The Charter School's focus on quality teaching and curriculum is demonstrated by the staff's implementation of the College-Ready Teaching Framework, intensive professional development on Green Dot's academic model and Signature Strategies, and adoption of the Green Dot Common Assessment Program in all core subjects (i.e., Common Core-aligned unit assessments) to measure student mastery and drive instructional decisions.
+Ánimo South Los Angeles provides students and parents with a small school environment, personalized approach to learning, and rigorous curriculum.
+The Charter School's focus on quality teaching and curriculum is demonstrated by the staff's implementation of the College-Ready Teaching Framework, intensive professional development on Green Dot's academic model and Signature Strategies, and adoption of the Green Dot Common Assessment Program in all core subjects (i.e., Common Core-aligned quarterly assessments) to measure student mastery and drive instructional decisions.
 In addition, there is a college-going culture on the campus that permeates all aspects of the Charter School.